-PRODUCT: V-260 PROTOCOL/AMENDMENT VERSION NO.: V260-077/V5.0 REVOPS ID NO: NIS008322 CORE DRC APPROVAL DATE:28-APRIL-2023 EPIDEMIOLOGY NO.(PE STUDIES ONLY): EP008011.033
+44 PRODUCT: V-260 PROTOCOL/AMENDMENT VERSION NO.: V260-077/V6.0 REVOPS ID NO: NIS008322 CORE DRC APPROVAL DATE: 7-JUNE-2024 EPIDEMIOLOGY NO.(PE STUDIES ONLY): EP008011.033

-Table 4 AE and PQC Reporting Timeframes and Process for Investigators and Suppliers
+Table 4AE and PQC Reporting Timeframes and Process for Investigators and Suppliers

-INVESTIGATOR TIMEFRAMES SUPPLIER TIMEFRAMES AEs AND PQCs Investigator to Supplier ^{1,2} Supplier to Sponsor 3 SAE regardless of causality 24 hours from receipt 24 hours from time of receipt from investigator Serious Special Situation, regardless of causality NSAR 10 CD from receipt 24 hours from time of receipt from investigator Non-serious Special Situation, regardless of causality PQC with or without an AE (SAE/NSAR/Special situation) 24 hours from receipt 24 hours from time of receipt from investigator Follow-up to any AE/PQC-submit using above timefr ames BD-Business Day; CD-Calendar Day Non-Sponsor Products: If the investigator elects to submit AEs/PQCs for non-Sponsor products, they

-Non-Sponsor Products: If the investigator elects to submit AEs/PQCs for non-Sponsor products, they should be reported to the market authorization holder (MAH) for that product or to the health authority according to the institution's policy or local laws and regulations.
+AEs AND PQCs INVESTIGATOR TIMEFRAMES SUPPLIER TIMEFRAMES Investigator to Supplier [1], [2] Supplier to Sponsor [3] Primary data collection: SAE regardless of causality Serious Special Situation, regardless of causality 24 hours from receipt 24 hours from time of receipt from investigator Secondary data collection: SAR Serious Special Situation, regardless of causality 24 hours from receipt 24 hours from time of receipt from investigator NSAR Non-serious Special Situation, regardless of causality 10 CD from receipt 24 hours from time of receipt from investigator PQC with or without an AE (SAE/SAR/NSAR/Special situation) 24 hours from receipt 24 hours from time of receipt from investigator Follow-up to any AE/PQC-submit using above e timeframes BD-Business Day; CD-Calendar Day Non-Sponsor Products: If the investigator elects to submit AEs/PQCs for non-Sponsor products, they should be reported to the market authorization holder (MAH) for that product or to the health authority according to the institution's policy or local laws and regulations.

-- 1 Investigator to Supplier: AEs and PQCs for Sponsor study product and other Sponsor products are submitted to Supplier via fax or secure email. - Supplier enters AEs for Sponsor study product into study database (or equivalent repository) for tabulation in study report - Supplier to Sponsor: Supplier submits AEs and PQCs for Sponsor study product and other Sponsor products to Sponsor for reporting to worldwide regulatory agencies as appropriate
+[1] Investigator to Supplier: AEs and PQCs for Sponsor study product and other Sponsor products are submitted to Supplier via fax or secure email.

+[2] Supplier enters AEs for Sponsor study product into study database (or equivalent repository) for tabulation in study report

+[3] Supplier to Sponsor: Supplier submits AEs and PQCs for Sponsor study product and other Sponsor products to Sponsor for reporting to worldwide regulatory agencies as appropriate

-Submitting AEs and PQCs to MSD Local China PV: All AEs and PQCs must be submitted to in English/Chinese using the AE/PQC reporting form.
+Submitting AEs and PQCs to MSD ^{CCI} : All AEs and PQCs must be submitted to CCI in English/Chinese using the AE/POC reporting form.